quilix/fast-notes/linux-sound-architecture.md

 Explains what ALSA devices are, why they are not provided under /dev/ as the usual devices provided by the kernel and how they are named.

+### Programming Digitized Sound On the Sound Blaster [18]

+Not read yet but it seems a very good introduction in how the soundcards work and how the digital sound is manipulated.

 ## References

 - [1] Linux Audio Explained (ALSA vs PulseAudio vs JACK vs Pipewire Explained) , https://www.youtube.com/watch?v=HxEXMHcwtlI
 - [2] Fabian Renn-Giles (Independent) - The Linux Audio API: A Different Way To Do Audio, https://www.youtube.com/watch?v=-wDVPreDNjE